Supersonic-Sites/GriffinPainting/content/_index.md

     title: Professional Painting Done Right.
     title_size: medium
     desc_select: true
-    desc: "With over 15 years of experience, Griffin Painting is your go-to Vancouver Island painting company.
-At Griffin Painting, we pride ourselves on exceeding our clients expectations and providing quality painting services from preparation all the way through to the finishing touches.
-From interior to exterior, residential to commercial, we would be happy to help you with whatever painting services you need. "
+    desc: With over 20 years of experience, Griffin Painting is your Go-to Vancouver Island Painting Company.
+At Griffin Painting, we pride ourselves in exceeding our clients expectations and providing quality painting services from preparation all the way through to the finishing touches.
+We specialize in finding the least impactful way to complete difficult projects such as an occupied resort or strata vacation rental where a soft touch is needed to keep the business operating while still completing the work.
+From interior to exterior, residential to commercial, we would be happy to help you with whatever painting services you need.
   - type: divider_half
     bg_color: white
   - type: cards_half_img